hobyr/hobyr/README.md

 I'm a Mechanical Engineer, currently learning about Software Development, based in Osaka, Japan. :jp:

-- 🔭 I’m currently working on building knowledge and skills in Artificial Intelligence & Data Science
+- 🔭 I’m currently working on building knowledge and skills in Web Development
 - 🌱 I’m currently learning TensorFlow and Machine Learning algorithms
 - 📫 How to reach me: [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-blue?style=plastic&logo=LinkedIn)](https://www.linkedin.com/in/hobyratefy)
 - ⚡ Fun fact: I use Ubuntu as my daily OS.
 Previously was on macOS for 10+ years.